airbnb/ResilientDecoding/README.md

 ## Decoding

 The main interface to this package is the `@Resilient` property wrapper.
-It can be applied to three kinds of properties: `Optional`,  `Array`, and custom types conforming to the `ResilientRawRepresentable` protocol that this package provides.
+It can be applied to four kinds of properties: `Optional`,  `Array`,  `Dictionary`, and custom types conforming to the `ResilientRawRepresentable` protocol that this package provides.

 ### `Optional`